 Why do we do this?

-- Make it easier for users to identify studies and populations that might be of interest for their project
+- Make it easier for users to identify studies that might be of interest for their project.

 Become a member or use the data

 Anyone can use the database to search for studies of interest, and to request the access to the data.
-Please go to 'Find a population'.
+Please go to 'Find a study' and explore.

-The project is funded by NWO (Netherlands Organization for Scientific Research) grant to Dr. Antica Culina, and Centre for Biodiversity Dynamics (NTNU, Trondheim), and NIOO-KNAW.
+The project is funded by NWO (Netherlands Organization for Scientific Research) grant to Dr. Antica Culina, NIOO-KNAW, Centre for Biodiversity Dynamics (NTNU, Trondheim), NLBIF, and CEFE CNRS (Montpellier).

 The following documents form the core of the SPI-Birds Network and Database: